|Page 1 of 5:|| |

 The actors often seemed way to real, to me, and instead of feeling like a total wordplay, the writing style was original and refreshing.
 There is a good amount of subplots in this coming-of-age story and they are studied with well-written dialog, awkward or funny moments and significant captivating motivational characters.
 This movie isn't nearly as highly acclaimed as I proposed it was going to be, only one nomination?
 No Oscar nominations?
 Nothing!?
 Surely it deserves more observation on a critical side.
 Consideration, understanding, the dealing of problems, and temptations are pretty much the four key aspects this movie is tackling and trying to make the viewer take into consideration, but people aren't giving it a fighting chance.
 Speaking of characters, five strong characters are highlighted in this film.
 Jeremy Renner, who plays Gus, a mislead need-no-sympathy pathetic man who tries to be a clean role model to a little girl, Zoe Weizenbaum who happens to be one of the other lead characters, playing Malee.
 Jesse Camacho playing Leonard, who has to deal with his overweight family, one of the more motivational and inspirational characters of the film.
 He is also overweight, but actually is the one who is trying to take action and loose weight.
 Conor Donovan, another powerful actor from the film, plays two characters, himself and his much more unapproachable and risk-taking brother.
 Two strong roles too fill, and he does the job.
 This film tops off with one of the most emotionally charged and satisfying endings I've seen in a drama since a long time.

 This movie touches on a series of issues troubling America today seen thru the eyes of it's youth.
-The film shows us that problems in areas such as violence, sexuality, guns, race issues and obesity are no longer limited to adults but play an active part amongst children as well.
+The film shows us that problems in areas such as violence, guns, race issues and obesity are no longer limited to adults but play an active part amongst young people as well.
 The film centers around a group of 12 year old friends and their families.
 All with different problems which reflect on their parents short comings.
-The script is very well written and the acting is quite extraordinary through out the entire film.
+The script is very well written and the acting is quite extraordinary throughout the entire film.
 The only real problem is that the movie feels a little too short, but perhaps it's better to quit while ones ahead.
 I'd recommend this film to anyone with an interest in human nature and all it's flaws.

 *** This review may contain spoilers ***